SPR has conducted many projects focused on issues involving or affecting

 1998-99);

-This evaluation examined this program aimed to encourage entry of young
+This evaluation examined the entry of young

 women into construction technology (a pilot project of the Human Resources